nolindnaidoo/envsync-le/README.md

 ⭐ **Enjoying EnvSync-LE?** [Leave a rating](https://marketplace.visualstudio.com/items?itemName=nolindnaidoo.envsync-le) and help others find it too!

+## ✅ Why EnvSync‑LE

+- **Simple sync detection**: Instantly see if your environment files are in sync.
+- **One‑click details**: Click the status bar to open a comprehensive <a href="docs/SCREENSHOTS.md#sync-details-report">visual diff report</a> showing which files are out of sync and which keys are missing.
+- **Clear signals**: Status bar indicators for in-sync, missing/extra keys, and parse errors.
+- **Flexible modes**: Auto scan, manual selection, or compare all files to a template.
+- **Noise control**: Ignore comments, toggle case sensitivity, and debounce checks.
+- **Granular scope**: Include/exclude file patterns and temporarily ignore specific files.

 ## 🚀 More from the LE Family

 **EnvSync-LE** is part of a growing family of developer tools designed to make your workflow effortless: